Grow a Garden Mutation Stacking Guide — How Mutations Stack for Maximum Sheckle Value

 Top Two-Mutation Stacking Combos — Ranked by Combined Multiplier

-The table below ranks the top 10 two-mutation combinations by combined multiplier output.
-The highest achievable two-mutation stack in Grow a Garden is Voidtouched (135x) combined with Celestial (120x), producing a 16,200x combined multiplier.
+The table below ranks the top two-mutation combinations by combined multiplier output.
+The highest achievable two-mutation stack in Grow a Garden is Abyssal (240x) combined with Celestial (120x), producing a 28,800x combined multiplier.
 (In-game verified, March 2026.)
-If Voidtouched is not yet accessible, the Shocked (100x) + Celestial (120x) combination at 12,000x represents the most powerful combo available to most mid-game players.
+If Abyssal is not yet accessible, Voidtouched (135x) + Celestial (120x) at 16,200x is the next best target.
+For mid-game players, Shocked (100x) + Celestial (120x) at 12,000x represents the most powerful standard-farming combo.

 | Rank | Mutation 1 | × | Mutation 2 | Combined | Notes |